 Even a slight curve is evidence of soil pressure, often caused by saturated clay soils.

-When cracks widen, water intrusion follows, leading to mold and further structural damage.
+As cracks widen, water intrusion increases, leading to mold and damage.

-Bowing walls are a warning sign that hydrostatic pressure is overwhelming your foundation.
-We use carbon fiber reinforcement, wall anchors, and steel bracing to stop movement and prevent collapse.
+Bowing walls are a serious warning that hydrostatic pressure and soil expansion are overwhelming your foundation.
+In Ohio’s wet climate, these problems are common—and dangerous if left unchecked.
+We stabilize bowing walls using carbon fiber straps, wall anchors, and steel bracing designed for permanent reinforcement.

 Not always.
-Many bowing wall repairs can be done from inside using carbon fiber or steel braces.
-Excavation is only necessary if exterior drainage issues need correction or the soil is creating extreme pressure.
+Many bowing wall repairs can be completed from inside using braces or carbon fiber.
+Excavation is only needed if soil pressure or drainage issues must also be corrected.

 Not sure if your wall can be repaired or replaced?
 We’ll guide you through the process and recommend the best solution for your home.